thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Querying-TinySolution.md

 ```

 As seen above all queries must have a date range, by default the
-`date.to` is set to the current time.
-The [[Date Field]] support some basic
+`date.to` field is set to the current time.
+The [[Date Field]] supports
-math operations like "2013-02-02T:00:00:00Z-1WEEK", alternatively you
+some basic math operations like "2013-02-02T:00:00:00Z-1WEEK", alternatively you
 can use the string literal `NOW` to work with relative time; e.g.
 `NOW-1HOUR`.
-All the dates must be valid ISO 8601 datetimes.
+All the dates must be valid formated as ISO 8601 date time.

 ### Filtering responses